Reading time: 4 min.

 As you can see, the hairline in the second illustration is receding back toward the vertex, with temple hair loss present.

-How to treat hair loss at Norwood stage 1
+How to treat hair loss at Norwood Stage 1

 There are a few options for hair loss at this stage.
-A hair transplant at Norwood 1 isn’t usually recommended, as invasive intervention at this stage could damage healthy hair follicles in the surrounding areas.
+A hair transplant at Norwood 1 isn’t usually recommended, as an invasive intervention at this stage could damage healthy hair follicles in the surrounding areas.
 In fact, a hair transplant performed too early is one of the most common hair transplant regrets.

 At this early stage, you may benefit from alternative hair loss treatments which promote blood flow to the scalp.